Visual Effects and Motion Graphics BSc

 Five GCSEs at grade C or grade 4 and above are also required, to include Maths and English Language.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.

-All applicants are required to attend an interview including a portfolio review as part of the selection process before a formal offer is made.
+All applicants are required to provide a portfolio as part of the selection process before a formal offer is made.

 Entry criteria are subject to review and change each academic year.

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions